 If you witness a dangerous or potentially unsafe drone-related incident, you should report the circumstances to the CAA.

 You can do this online using its Occurrence Reporting system.

 Anyone witnessing a dangerous or potentially unsafe airspace event should report the incident to the Civil Aviation Authority and/or to the police by telephoning 101; if you are directly involved in the incident as an aviation professional you should use the Mandatory Occurrence Reporting (MOR) system on the CAA website.

 If, as an aviation professional, a member of the drone community, or a drone pilot, you are concerned that a drone is being flown irresponsibly, intrusively, dangerously or in manner that may have an impact on airspace safety, you can report your concerns via the CAA-sponsored CHIRP confidential reporting programme, which is accessible via the CHIRP website.

-The NATS Drone Assist app contains information about where it is and isn’t safe to fly your drone in your local area – however, please be aware that use of the app does not constitute flight request approval or clearance to enter controlled airspace.
+The Drone Safe website, and many of the drone flight safety apps listed on there, contain information about where it is and isn’t safe to fly your drone in your local area – however, please be aware that use of these apps does not constitute flight request approval or clearance to enter controlled airspace.